simgrid/simgrid/docs/source/Models.rst

 Random seed
 -----------
-It is possible to define a fixed or random seed to the ns3 random number generator using the config tag.
+It is possible to define a fixed or random seed for ns-3's random number generator using the config tag.

 .. code-block:: xml